+- Continued to work with and support the College of the Resurrection; - o Providing teaching in specific areas - o Welcoming ordinands to join the Community in prayer and worship
-- Continued to work with and support the College of the Resurrection; - Been supported in prayer and practice by our Associate, Oblates, Society and Companions; - Welcomed parish pilgrimages, parish weekends and parish away days; - Welcomed a number of school group visits; - Supported through chaplaincy, pastoral care and teaching, the work of theological formation with site partners: - Continued the programme of retreats for clergy, lay people and groups alongside community life; - Delivered a number of one-off events and courses aimed at lay people and parishes within the diocese and beyond; - Organised and hosted the annual Walter Tapper lecture on ecclesiastical architecture; - Offered the church for use by voluntary and community groups including Mirfield Free Grammar School;

-- Worked with Victim Support, a hospital chaplaincy and other local voluntary groups; - Supported the Methodist Mission in Huddersfield; - Worked with young people on the autistic spectrum; - Participated in the Kirklees Inter-faith Forum, Churches Together in Mirfield and Christians Learning Across Yorkshire (CLAY); - Engaged with other religious communities ecumenically in this country and abroad; - Worked with the wider Church through General Synod and the Diocesan Synod; - Launched a Year of "Monasticism and Vocations: Christ Our Call" and worked with the Church nationally on vocations; - Continued to enable brethren to preach, work and lead retreats with parishes and groups around the country and abroad; - Continued to enable brethren to hear confessions, offer the sacrament of reconciliation and give spiritual direction; - Welcomed people seeking to explore a vocation to the religious life; - Offered opportunities for pastoral care and continuing ministerial development to those on sabbatical; - Welcomed a Poet In Residence; - Hosted: - St Hild College (formerly Yorkshire Ministry Course) - Diocesan School of Ministry - Yorkshire Regional Training Partnership - Mirfield Liturgical Institute - Diocesan Resource Centre - Northern Sacred Art Foundation - Joint retreats with The Community of St Mary the Virgin at Wantage & Mirfield - The Society of Catholic Priests - Hosted the Conference of Leaders of Anglican Religious Communities; - Considered plans for the future for the whole site but particularly the works of the Mirfield Centre; - Installed a new High Altar in the Community Church; - Completed the refurbishment of the Retreat House;
+- o Supporting the common life - o Providing spiritual direction - Supporting administration and finance - Worked with the Diocese of the Western Cape to explore new ways of fellowship with the Community for people in South Africa; - Welcomed parish pilgrimages, parish weekends and parish away days; - Welcomed a number of school group visits, delivering programmes that fit within the syllabus; - Supported through chaplaincy, pastoral care and teaching, the work of theological formation with site partners: - Continued the programme of retreats for clergy, lay people and groups alongside community life; - Delivered a number of one-off events and courses aimed at lay people and parishes within the diocese and beyond; - Organised and hosted the annual Walter Tapper lecture on ecclesiastical architecture; - Offered the church for use by voluntary and community groups including Mirfield Free Grammar School; - Worked with Victim Support, a hospital chaplaincy and other local voluntary groups; - Supported the Methodist Mission in Huddersfield; - offered training to those supporting young people on the autistic spectrum; - Participated in Churches Together in Mirfield; - Engaged with other religious communities ecumenically in this country and abroad, including celebrating 50 years of close friendship and co-operation with the monastery of St Matthias, Germany; - Sought and obtained affiliation with the International Benedictine Congregation of the Annunciation; - Promoted inter-faith dialogue internationally; - Worked with the wider Church through General Synod; - Continued to work with the Church nationally to discern, nurture and encourage vocations; - Continued to enable brethren to preach, work and lead retreats with parishes and groups around the country and abroad; - Led a week of prayer and reflection for Oxford College chaplaincies; - Continued to enable brethren to hear confessions, offer the sacrament of reconciliation and give spiritual direction; - Welcomed people seeking to explore a vocation to the religious life; - Hosted: - St Hild College (formerly Yorkshire Ministry Course) - o Leeds Diocesan School of Ministry (Wakefield and Huddersfield hub) - o Yorkshire Regional Training Partnership - o Mirfield Liturgical Institute - o Diocesan Resource Centre - o Northern Sacred Art Foundation - o Joint retreats with The Community of St Mary the Virgin at Wantage & Mirfield

+- Company Registration No. 247772 Charity Registration No. 232670

+- Offered opportunities for pastoral care and continuing ministerial development to those on sabbatical;

+- Organised an artist's residency;

+- Hosted Conferences of Leaders of Anglican Religious Communities and for novices of Anglican Religious Communities;

+- Held an international academic conference on the writings of Neville Figgis CR;

+- Welcomed for residential visits:

+- o The Church of the Nazarene

+- o The Fellowship of Contemplative Prayer

+- o The Society of Catholic Priests

+- o Sheffield Diocese Curates

+- o St Mellitus College

+- o Praxis

+- o Ordinands of Leeds Diocese

+- o Sanctum

+as well as many groups for day events;